keimpema/Usenet/readme.md

 ```

 ## Release Notes ##
+### Release 3.0.0 ###
+#### New ####
+- Added a CountingStream that counts the number of bytes read and written.
+These properties are made available through the NntpClient as BytesRead and BytesWritten.
+#### Changes ####
+- LibLog is used for logging now.
+The LibraryLogging class is removed.
+The target framework had to be upped to netstandard2.0 for this.
+- new NntpMessageId(null) will be converted to an empty string value.
 ### Release 2.0.0 ###
 #### New ####
 - Added a streaming YencEncoder.
 - Added an NzbBuilder.
-Can be used to build an NzbDocument.
+Can be used to build NzbDocuments.
 - Added an NzbWriter.
-Can be used to write an NzbDocument to stream.
-  Added extension methods WriteNzbDocument and WriteNzbDocumentAsync to TextWriter for
-  ease of use.
+Can be used to write NzbDocuments to a stream.
+Extended TextWriter with methods WriteNzbDocument and WriteNzbDocumentAsync for ease of use.
 - Added an NntpGroups type which represents a collection of newsgroups.
 - Added an NntpGroupsBuilder to build NntpGroups collections.
 Used in the NntpArticleBuilder and NzbBuilder.
 #### Changes ####